brandonsaka007/POX/README.md

 # POX
-POX is used for administrating the SDC primary proxy.
+POX is used for administrating the SDC primary reverse proxy.